microsoft/AdaptiveCards/docs/Schema.md

     * [Fact](#fact) - fact object

 [Actions](#actions)
+* [Action.Http](#actionhttp) - defines action which collects input and does raw HTTP call to arbitrary Http endpoint
-* [OpenUrlAction](#openurlaction) - defines action which opens a url either in external browser or embedded browser
+* [Action.OpenUrl](#actionopenurl) - defines action which opens a url either in external browser or embedded browser
-* [HttpAction](#httpaction) - defines action which collects input and does raw HTTP call to arbitrary Http endpoint
+* [Action.ShowCard](#actionshowcard) - defines action which shows a card to the user
-* [SubmitAction](#submitaction) - defines action which collects input and sends via client appropriate mechanism (it's up to client)
+* [Action.Submit](#actionsubmit) - defines action which collects input and sends via client appropriate mechanism (it's up to client)
-* [CancelAction](#cancelaction) - defines action which resets input fields and if opened card closes the card
-* [ShowCardAction](#showcardaction) - defines action which shows a card to the user

 # Cards